Jewbasaurus/executive_functions_experiments/README.md

 # Known Issues

 1. The fullscreen might get cropped if Windows visual scaling is set to anything other than 100%.
 2. The Saccades experiments takes quite some time to boot up for some reason.
-Maybe there are lots of visual objects being created in the beggining.
+Maybe there are lots of visual objects being created in the beggining. | Solved: there was a piece of code that put the program to sleep for 100s.
 3. The texts are still not ideally in the center of the screen.